beebmx/kirby-pay/docs/guide/snippets.md

 ## CSRF Token

-All the request created by the snippets needs to validate that the request is coming from the same server, all the petitions should have a `csrf-token`.
-To add the token just include in the header a `meta`:
+All the request created by the snippets needs to validate that the request is coming from the same server.
+Therefore, all the petitions should have a `csrf-token`.
+To add the token just include it in the header `meta`:

 ```html
 <meta name="csrf-token" content="<?= csrf() ?>">